Our verdict

 Off the bat, let’s take a look at what has changed in Mizuno’s 26th iteration of its Wave Rider collection:

-• The slimmed-down and slightly-repositioned Wave plate is "less obtrusive as a support element" according to a tester and offers an increased energy return
+• The slimmed-down and slightly repositioned Wave plate feels less obtrusive and offers an increased energy return

 The bright red piece in the middle of the foam is the Wave plate.
 According to Mizuno, this stiff component creates a more stable platform to minimize injuries and adds responsiveness to the cushioning.
 You can see how it's been altered in the photos below.